George Sewell

 George Sewell (31 August 1924 – 2 April 2007) was an English actor, best known for his television roles, but also active on stage and in films.

-Early life and career
+Early life and early career

 The son of a Hoxton printer and a florist, Sewell left school at the age of 14 and worked briefly in the printing trade before switching to building work, specifically the repair of bomb-damaged houses.
 He then trained as a Royal Air Force pilot, though too late to see action during the Second World War.